Palarivattom Flyover scam: Timeline

-Case and Arrests
+Investigation and arrests

 Sumeet Goyal, the first accused and contractor had misappropriated the ‘mobilization advance’ fund amount of Rs 8.25 crore to meet his personal financial crisis.
 He then later compromised on the quality of the construction of flyover.
 MT Thankachan, the second accused and the former assistant general manager (RBDCK) helped the contractor by intentionally selecting his bid even though it lacked sufficient documents to prove criteria of the contractor.
 He also did not inform other bidders about the provision of mobilization advance.

 Along with RBDCK, which was directly in charge of the project, the project had appointed KITCO as the consultant of the flyover construction.

 It was KITCO's responsibility to evaluate the technical report prepared by RBDCK and further prepare a Detailed Project Report of the project.
 The technical report prepared by RBDCK lacked certain necessary documents, and the third accused Benny Paul, who is the joint general manager of KITCO, did not reject the project proposal.
 Benny Pau had recommended RBDCK for the construction of the flyover.
 Benny Paul is accused for not properly monitoring the work as well.
 Vigilance report also indicates the criminal conspiracy between Sumeet Goyal, MT Thankachan and Benny Paul.

-TO Soorej, the fourth accused in the case,at the time of implementation of the project was holding the office of secretary at PWD and member secretary of Kerala Road Fund Board (KRFB).
+TO Soorej, the fourth accused in the case, at the time of implementation of the project was holding the office of secretary at PWD and member secretary of Kerala Road Fund Board (KRFB).
 Kerala Road Fund Board was the funding agency of this project.
 As per the agreement of the project, 30 percent of the ‘running bill’ – issued by contractor on completion of part of the work – can be deducted as recovery of mobilization advance given during the beginning of the project.
 But as per the vigilance report, TO Soorej had given a direction to KRFB stating that only 10 percent of running bill needs to be deducted.
 This has caused a huge loss to the public exchequer.

 Sooraj alleged that it was the then PWD minister V K Ebrahim Kunju who ordered to give advance without interest.
 On 5 February 2020, Kerala Governor Arif Mohammed Khan had granted permission to prosecute former PWD minister and Muslim League leader VK Ebrahim Kunju MLA in the Palarivattom flyover scam.
 Further, the vigilance and anti-corruption bureau had interrogated V. K. Ebrahim Kunju and raided his residence.

 The vigilance had levelled charges, including corruption, conspiracy and misuse of funds against :